andymcraae1/importcsv/README.md

 # Import CSV
-A tool for importing CSV files directly into MYSQL
+A tool for importing CSV files directly into MYSQL with bootstrap, PHP and ajax

 ## Screenshot 1 of the interface
 ![Screenshot of the interface](https://github.com/andymcraae1/importcsv/blob/main/screenshots/Image_1.PNG)

 ## Screenshot 2 of the interface
 ![Screenshot of the interface](https://github.com/andymcraae1/importcsv/blob/main/screenshots/Image_2.PNG)

 > [!NOTE]
 > This project is an improvement of [CSV import into MySQL with Ajax](https://www.webslesson.info/2019/11/csv-import-using-ajax-progress-bar-in-php.html).

 ## Key improvements
 - [x] Allows you to work (delete, select, add) on multiple tables in a database directly via a graphical interface.
 - [x] Allows you to choose the CSV file delimiter.
 Previously, only ‘,’ could be chosen.